Quantum Rationale-Aware Graph Contrastive Learning for Jet Discrimination: Details of Proposed QRGCL

 \subsubsection{Core Contrastive Losses: InfoNCE, RA, and CP}

-These losses form the foundation of the contrastive learning process in QRGCL, aiming to distinguish between positive pairs (derived from similar rationales or views) and negative pairs (dissimilar rationales, complements, or other instances).
+These losses form the foundation of the CL process in QRGCL, aiming to distinguish between positive pairs (derived from similar rationales or views) and negative pairs (dissimilar rationales, complements, or other instances).

-\paragraph{InfoNCE Loss} The InfoNCE loss \cite{oord_2018} serves as a general contrastive objective.
+\paragraph{InfoNCE Loss} The InfoNCE loss \citep{oord_2018} serves as a general contrastive objective.
 In our context, it can be applied to augmented views of the entire graph or specific components.
 It maximizes a lower bound on the mutual information between two views, represented by their embeddings \(\mathbf{z}\) and \(\mathbf{z}'\).
 For a batch of \(N\) pairs, it is defined as:

 where \((\mathbf{z}_i, \mathbf{z}_i')\) is a positive pair of embeddings (e.g., from two augmentations of the same graph), \(\mathbf{z}_j'\) are embeddings from other instances (negatives) in the batch, \(T > 0\) is the temperature hyperparameter, and \(\text{sim}(\cdot, \cdot)\) denotes the cosine similarity function \(\text{sim}(\mathbf{u}, \mathbf{v}) = \frac{\mathbf{u}^\top \mathbf{v}}{\|\mathbf{u}\| \|\mathbf{v}\|}\).
 Minimizing \(\mathcal{L}_{\text{InfoNCE}}\) encourages the embeddings of positive pairs to be more similar than the embeddings of negative pairs.